 We talk passionately about peace, and at the same time we assiduously prepare for war.
 We make our fervent pleas for the high road of justice, and then we tread the low road of injustice unflinchingly.
-This strange dichotomy, this agonizing gulf between the ought and the is, represents the tragic theme of man's earthly pilgrimage..
+This strange dichotomy, this agonizing gulf between the ought and the is, represents the tragic theme of man's earthly pilgrimage.
+192.

-From the above, we decipher that Martin Luther King Jr. was a Baptist minister who used his sermons and speeches to advocate for civil rights and social justice in the used their pulpits to advocate for a wide range of social causes, such as poverty
+From the above, we decipher that Martin Luther King Jr. was a Baptist minister who used his sermons and speeches to advocate for civil rights and social justice in the United States.
+In addition, many other religious leaders and preachers worldwide have used their pulpits to advocate for a wide range of social causes, such as poverty